Webtech12/Webtech12/README.md

 I've been building production software since 2019.
 Seven years, five industries, a lot of 2 a.m. incidents.

-Today I lead a team of four at **Quantum Skye**, owning architecture and delivery across two products end to end: requirements, system design, APIs, database performance, cloud infrastructure and the release itself.
-Since mid-2026 I also own QA for enterprise direct-selling platforms at **Immunotec**, which means I now spend part of my week trying to break the kind of thing I spend the rest of my week building.
+I lead a small team and own architecture and delivery end to end: requirements, system design, APIs, database performance, cloud infrastructure and the release itself.
+I also own QA on a separate platform, which means I spend part of my week trying to break the kind of thing I spend the rest of my week building.
+Both halves make the other one better.

 I'm at my best when the problem is a bit uncomfortable.
-Data from seven sources that disagree with each other.
+Data sources that disagree with each other.
 An endpoint that takes a minute.
-A government API that returns errors nobody documented.
-A release process that only one person understands.
+A third-party API that returns errors nobody documented.
+A release process only one person understands.

 I like finding out what is *actually* happening, fixing that, and leaving the system simpler than I found it.